 Question 10: How does the spatial distribution of positively-charged and non-polar residues differ, and how does this difference serve to stabilize B2AR in the membrane?
+In other words, where are the non-polar or positively-charged residues located relative to both the lipid and the water molecules?
 Phrase your answer in terms of the types of residues that interact with water or lipid molecules in the modeled orientation, and how this would change if the B2AR were turned on its side or removed from the membrane.
 Hint: The cell membrane is made up of two layers of lipid molecule.
 Each lipid molecule has a long tail that points into the membrane.
 These tails are highly hydrophobic.
+Notice where the water is located relative to the membrane.